taky-kongo/alx-low_level_programming/README.md

 	* How to include guard your header files

 0x0E-structures_typedef: In this project, we see:

 	* What are structures, when, why and how to use them
 	* How to use typedef

 0x0F-function_pointers: In this project, we see:

 	* What are function pointers and how to use them
 	* What does a function pointer exactly hold
 	* Where does a function pointer point to in the virtual memory

+0x10-variadic_functions: In this project, we see:

+	* What are variadic functions
+	* How to use va_start, va_arg and va_end macros
+	* Why and how to use the const type qualifier